Abishekkumar01/Entwinity-Website/README.md

 # Entwinity-Website
-A website connecting students globally with free opportunities for leadership, collaboration, and skill-building across 25+ countries.
+Developed a website connecting students globally with free opportunities for leadership, collaboration, and skill-building across 25+ countries.